-3.11.1 First Aid Certified Personnel: At least 50% of staff members have pediatric First Aid/CPR certification and are present on the premises at all times.
-All staff (100%) must have current First Aid and Pediatric Cardiopulmonary Resuscitation (CPR) training no later than October 2019.
-All new personnel should be scheduled to complete First aid/CPR training within ninety days of employment.
+3.11.1 First Aid Certified Personnel: At least 90% of staff members have Pediatric First Aid/CPR certification and are always present on the premises.
+All new personnel should be scheduled to complete Pediatric First Aid/CPR training within ninety days of employment.
+One staff is trained in managing a blocked airway and providing rescue breathing for infants and children for each classroom.

-Standard met: At least 50% of staff have pediatric First Aid/CPR certification and are present on the premises at all times.
-All staff (100%) must have completed pediatric First Aid/CPR training by October 2019.
-All new personnel should be scheduled to complete pediatric First aid/CPR training within ninety days of employment.
-Standard partially met: Less than 50% of staff do not have pediatric First Aid/CPR certification.
+Standard met: At least 90% of staff have pediatric First Aid/CPR certification and are present on the premises always.
+All new personnel should be scheduled to complete Pediatric First Aid/CPR training within ninety days of employment.
+Standard partially met: Less than 50% of staff do not have Pediatric First Aid/CPR certification.
 New Staff have not completed pediatric First Aid/CPR training within ninety days of employment.
 Standard not met: There are times when no staff member with pediatric first aid certification is present.
 Less than 50% of staff has not completed pediatric First Aid/CPR.